URBANFILTER: Filtering out microplastics where they are created

 The fact that more tire wear particles are produced in stop-and-go traffic or at traffic lights is also taken into account.
 An intelligent networking concept is considering parameters such as traffic volume, weather forecast and street cleaning.
 The evaluation of various data enables a prognosis for the optimal time to empty the filter as well as the predictive use of street cleaning vehicles in order to remove the pollutants from the road before they are captured by the rainwater flowing off.

-The first prototypes are tested and optimized on a special test stand at the TU of Berlin with the addition of different defined types of dirt particles and different rain intensities.
-In the next stage, the developed filter system is to be operated on an in-situ test track in Berlin.
+Therefore the prototypes are tested and optimized on a special test stand at the TU of Berlin with the addition of different defined types of dirt particles and different rain intensities.